-Toner has always been a confusing step in an otherwise fairly self-explanatory skincare routine—what does it do?
-I know it's meant to balance, hydrate, and prepare your skin for the next product, but it seems like the majority of toners I've used over the years have hurt my skin.
+Toner has always been a confusing step in an otherwise fairly self-explanatory skincare routine—what does it actually do?
+We're told it's meant to balance, hydrate, and prepare skin for the next product, but it seems like the majority of toners I've used over the years have ended up hurting my skin.

 "The optimal pH level for skin hovers around a 5.5—if the pH is too far off-balance, this can create an environment where it's easier for harmful bacteria to thrive.
 A toner helps to recalibrate this pH so that skin is calmed and balanced after cleansing," Lee and Chang say.
-"We love ID.AZ Dermastic Essential Toner ($34) because it's alcohol- and oil-free, and it hydrates and balances pH levels in skin."
+"We love ID.AZ Dermastic Essential Toner ($34) because it's alcohol- and oil-free, plus it hydrates and balances pH levels."

-"Alcohol is used in skincare for various reasons, including to provide antiseptic and antibacterial qualities, which is why it's often found in toner.
-Used in small amounts in a well-formulated product, it can help to provide a refreshing or cooling after-feel or to aid with ingredient penetration.
-However, if alcohol is high on the ingredient list (ingredients are listed in descending order of concentration), the product may have a risk of drying out or irritating the skin," Lee and Chang explain.
+"Alcohol is used in skincare for various reasons, including to provide antiseptic and antibacterial qualities—which is why it's often found in toner.
+Used in small amounts in a well-formulated product, it can provide a refreshing or cooling after-feel, and even aid with ingredient penetration.
+However, if alcohol is high on an ingredient list (ingredients are listed in descending order of concentration), the product may have a risk of drying out or irritating the skin," Lee and Chang explain.

-Ballou adds, "look for toners with a strong mineral base, specific ingredients like chamomile, ginseng, or peppermint for oily skin, which is a great replacement for alcohol-based toners."
+As a replacement for alcohol-based toners, Ballou recommends looking for toners with a strong mineral base—specific ingredients like chamomile, ginseng, or peppermint are especially great for oily skin.